-It’s time for another Peter Cushing sci-fi / horror film to review and maybe it’s one you are not that familiar with.
-Here is my Island of Terror Blu-ray review.
+It’s time for another Peter Cushing sci-fi / horror film to review this ones from 1966 and maybe it’s one you are not that familiar with.
+This is my Island of Terror blu-ray review.

 - Directed By Terence Fisher